Usually, most marketers ask questions like “How much does Google Ads cost?” Or “Are Google Ads expensive to run?”.

 For other targeting options, costs and expenses may also vary.

-Other factors that affect your ad expense maybe your daily bid limit and if you decide to hire a marketing agency to run your ads.
+Other factors that affect your google ads expense maybe your daily bid limit and if you decide to hire a marketing agency to run your ads.

-Once you know your way around it, Google Ads is one of the most cost-effective advertising platforms.
+Once you know your way around it, ads is one of the most cost-effective advertising platforms.
 You do not get charged until your ad is clicked and you can choose how far you can go with your bids.

-With the factors and tips outlined in today’s article, you can manage your budget and cost properly.
+With the factors and tips outlined in today’s article, you can manage your budget and cost properly and effectively run google ads without a website.
 The coast is clear now.
 Best of luck!

 Remember that you can always ask questions at any roadblock.
 Let me know how this piece has helped you in the comments.